PainfulOne/PainfulOne/README.md

-- 👋 Hi, I’m @PainfulOne
+- 👋 Hi, I’m EdwardsJ
-- 👀 I’m interested in ...learning coding
+- 👀 I’m interested in learning coding
-- 🌱 I’m currently learning ...HTML
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...eddujose16@gmail.com
+- 📫 How to reach me edwardstogo@gmail.com

 <!---
 PainfulOne/PainfulOne is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.